woogii/MemeMe_version1/README.md

 # MemeMe_version1
-Take a photo, and overlay text to meme-ify your friends.
-Then share on your favorite social channels!
+This app allows users to meme a selected picture and share it with others via social media.
+More detailed information is available in the README file of the MemeMe_version2 repository.